electron/electron/docs/breaking-changes.md

 You will be affected by this change if you use either `webFrame.executeJavaScript` or `webFrame.executeJavaScriptInIsolatedWorld`.
 You will need to ensure that values returned by either of those methods are supported by the [Context Bridge API](api/context-bridge.md#parameter--error--return-type-support) as these methods use the same value passing semantics.

+### Default Changed: `nativeWindowOpen` defaults to `true`

+Prior to Electron 14, `window.open` was by default shimmed to use `BrowserWindowProxy`.
+This meant that `window.open('about:blank')` did not work to open synchronously scriptable child windows, among other incompatibilities.
+`nativeWindowOpen` is no longer experimental, and is now the default.

+See the documentation for [window.open in Electron](api/window-open.md) for more details.

 ## Planned Breaking API Changes (13.0)

 ### API Changed: `session.setPermissionCheckHandler(handler)`